USS Havre: Battle of Okinawa

 On 9 June 1945 PCE-877 relieved the PCS-1460 (Patrol Craft Sweeper) as patrol near Chimu Wan / Kin Bay area, and that evening encountered a native canoe at 0020.
 "Four men were in this canoe.
 The canoe was illuminated and two occupants took to the water about one mile from land.
 We fired upon the canoe when it became apparent that the canoe would be able to beach before we could get underway and the last two occupants took to the water.
 We destroyed the canoe and established a patrol in search for the swimmers but were unable to locate them.
 Numerous large snakes and other marine life were seen in the water which was not an inviting place to swim."
 PCE-877 was then ordered to proceed to Hagushi on western Okinawa to prepare to join a convoy as an escort.

-PCE-877 sailed with TU 31.29.3 to Ulithi from 11 June to 17 June 1945, and then joined TU 11.11.4 bound for Leyte Island, Philippines as an escort from 18–21 June 1945.
+PCE-877 sailed with TU 31.29.3 to Ulithi from 11 June to 17 June 1945, and then joined TU 11.11.4 bound for Leyte Island, Philippines as an escort from 18 to 21 June 1945.
 For nine days through 30 June 1945, the ship underwent repairs and logistics, including replacing the problematic starboard propeller.
 While at Leyte Island, the ship participated in amphibious training practice with Army troops at Hinunangan Bay from 1 July to 8 July, and then was sent to U.S. Naval Base Subic Bay for an engine overhaul and eight days availability.

 For the remainder of July 1945 through 24 August 1945, the ship was stationed in Subic Bay and Lingayen Bay participating in further training exercises in amphibious landings conducted with Army troops, as well as patrol and escort duties.
 On 31 July 1945, the ship was designated as a senior escort vessel and commander of the anti-submarine warfare (ASW) screen in the transport anchorage area.